 Our advocates have extensive experience of representing participants in large, complex and high-profile Fatal Accident Inquiries.
 They represent the interests of individuals, corporate organisations and public bodies in a wide variety of inquiries held under the Inquiries into Fatal Accidents and Sudden Deaths etc. (Scotland) Act 2016.
 Our members have appeared in many of the most complex recent Fatal Accident Inquiries to be held in Scotland, including:

 - The Sumburgh Helicopter Crash Inquiry (Inverness, pending 2020) in which a significant number of both senior and junior counsel from Compass Chambers have been instructed to appear on behalf of individuals and organisations, including both pilots, the aircraft manufacturer, a North Sea oil services company and the Civil Aviation Authority;

-- The Parkinson Inquiry (Dundee, pending 2020) in which all participants apart from the procurator fiscal are represented by counsel from Compass Chambers;
+- The Parkinson Inquiry (Dundee 2020) in which all participants apart from the procurator fiscal were represented by counsel from Compass Chambers;

 - The Clutha Helicopter Crash Inquiry (2019) in which a significant number of both senior and junior counsel from Compass Chambers were instructed and appeared on behalf of individuals and organisations, including the aircraft manufacturer, aircraft operator, Civil Aviation Authority and the British Airline Pilots’ Association;

 - Inquiry into the death of professional boxer Michael Towell (2018);

 - The conjoined Jim Clark/ Snowman Rally Inquiry (2017);